sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Unclassified only

-More in the soon to be released [Open Source Standard](https://github.com/canada-ca/open-source-logiciel-libre/blob/master/en/guides/publishing-open-source-code.md#developing-software-in-the-open)
+More in the soon to be released [Open Source Standards](https://github.com/canada-ca/open-source-logiciel-libre/blob/master/en/guides/publishing-open-source-code.md#developing-software-in-the-open)

 Note:

 - Don't put secrets or sensitive data out there
-- Don't put personnally identifiable information out there
+- Don't put personally identifiable information out there
 - Don't put information about procurement processes

 --